ExabeamLabs/new-scale-content-hub/README.md

 ![Exabeam](resources/Exabeam-2024-Logo.png)

 # Exabeam Content Hub - New-Scale
 The New-Scale Content Hub is a centralized online repository offering a wide range of reusable content for the Exabeam New-Scale platform.
-This collection includes importable and exportable assets designed to help users accelerate deployment, streamline workflows, and enhance platform capabilities.
+This collection includes importable and exportable assets and scripts intended to help users accelerate deployment, streamline workflows, and enhance platform capabilities.
+This content comes without maintenance or support from Exabeam.
+Questions or discussions on content in this repository can be address in our community forum at https://mycommunity.exabeam.com/category/ForumNew-ScalePlatform.

  ## How do I use it?
 The New-Scale Content Hub contains files that can be used with your New-Scale instance.